vishaldhole173/pro-stream-documentation/User/VisionStream/Admin/Platform/platform.md

 # Platform
-Platform view provides the user with a comprehensive overview costs and activity.
+Platform view provides the user with a comprehensive overview of costs and activity.
 ### Overview
 ####
 * Platform Charges (USD)